-We achieve broad distribution of our products and services through distribution arrangements with more than 100,000 "brick and mortar" retail locations, digital and direct mail customer acquisition sources, and the leading app stores.
-Accounts issued by us or our network acceptance members can be reloaded at these brick and mortar retail locations.
+We achieve broad distribution of our products and services through distribution arrangements with approximately 100,000 retail locations, digital and direct mail customer acquisition sources, and the leading app stores.
+Accounts issued by us or our network acceptance members can be reloaded at these retail locations.

-Most of our arrangements for brick and mortar retail locations have been in effect with our distributors for several years.
-These retail distributors have contracts with us, subject to termination rights, which expire at various dates through 2020.
-In general, our agreements with our retail distributors give us the right to offer GPR deposit account programs and reload services in their retail locations and require us to share with them by way of commissions the revenues generated through sales of these cards and reload services.
+Our retail distributors have contracts with us, subject to termination rights, which expire at various dates through 2021.
+In general, our agreements with our retail distributors give us the right to offer deposit account programs and reload services in their retail locations and require us to share with them by way of commissions the revenues generated through sales of these cards and reload services.
 We and the retail distributors generally also agree to certain marketing arrangements, such as promotions and advertising.

 Our Relationship with Walmart.
 Walmart is our largest retail distributor.
 Green Dot Corporation has been the provider of Walmart-branded GPR cards sold at Walmart since the initiation of the Walmart MoneyCard program in 2007, and Green Dot Bank has been the issuer of those cards since early 2014.
 Pursuant to our agreement with Walmart, Green Dot designs and delivers the Walmart MoneyCard product and provides all ongoing program support, including network IT, regulatory and legal compliance, website functionality, customer service and loss management.
 Walmart displays and sells the cards and Green Dot Bank serves as the issuer of the cards and holds the associated FDIC-insured deposits.
 All Walmart MoneyCard products are reloadable exclusively on the Green Dot Network.
-In 2013, we began offering our Green Dot-branded cards at Walmart, providing consumers the choice to purchase either Green Dot-branded cards or any of the Walmart MoneyCard products, and during the fourth quarter of 2014, our GoBank checking account product was launched and made available in a retail setting at Walmart.
-Our operating revenues derived from products and services sold at the store locations of Walmart represented approximately 46%, 54%, and 64% of our total operating revenues for the years ended December 31, 2015, 2014, and 2013, respectively.
+In addition to Walmart MoneyCards, we offer our Green Dot-branded cards and our GoBank checking account product at Walmart, providing consumers the choice to purchase either Green Dot-branded products or Walmart MoneyCard products.
+Our operating revenues derived from products and services sold at the store locations of Walmart represented approximately 45%, 46%, and 54% of our total operating revenues for the years ended December 31, 2016, 2015, and 2014, respectively.

-The term of our Walmart MoneyCard agreement expires on May 1, 2020, with an automatic renewal clause for an additional period of two years, subject to certain terms as discussed in the agreement.
+The term of our Walmart MoneyCard agreement (which governs the MoneyCard program) expires on May 1, 2020, with an automatic renewal clause for an additional period of two years, subject to certain terms as discussed in the agreement.
 This agreement can in limited circumstances, such as our failure to meet agreed-upon service levels and certain changes in control, be terminated by Walmart on relatively short notice.

-Direct Channels.
-An increasing portion of our account sales are generated from digital and direct mail customer acquisition sources and we expect this trend to accelerate over time.
+Direct-to-Consumer Channels.
+As a result of our acquisitions of AccountNow, Inc. and Achieve Financial Services, LLC in late 2014 and early 2015, respectively, an increasing portion of our account sales are generated from digital and direct mail customer acquisition sources.
+We expect this trend to accelerate over time, particularly if we consummate our acquisition of UniRush, LLC as expected.
 Customers who acquire our accounts through these channels and pass identity verification typically receive an unfunded card in the mail and then can reload the card either through a cash reload or an ACH deposit transaction.

 Network Acceptance Members.
 A large number of program managers that offer their own prepaid cards accept funds through the Green Dot Network.
-We provide reload services to more than 120 third-party prepaid card programs, including programs offered by UniRush and H&R Block.
+We provide reload services to more than 120 third-party prepaid card programs, including programs offered by UniRush (a company we agreed in January 2017 to acquire) and H&R Block.
 MasterCard's RePower Reload Network also uses the Green Dot Network to facilitate cash reloads for its own member programs.
 In addition, we provide reload services to other kinds of financial services firms and their customers.